Understanding Design as a Science

 Science aims to better understand the world and universe around us.
 In order to further our understanding, scientists use a process called the scientific method.
 In this process experiments are developed and tested in an effort to explain naturally occurring phenomena.

-On the other hand, design aims to better understand the world and universe around us.
+On the other hand, design aims to better the world and universe around us.
 Whether it be alleviating a pain, improving an experience, or ultimately saving time, design aims to make life easier for livings things, more commonly referred to as users.
 To solve these users' issues, designers leverage a universal methodology similar to scientists called the design process.
 Though these five step exercises of thought are very different, they actually share similar core procedures.

 The first phase of any problem solving process is identifying the problem to solve.
 In science, this is called 'posing a question'.
 In the scientific method, an observation is made in nature and a question is then posed as to why said observation occurred.
 In design this identification process is called 'defining a problem'.
 Designers observe and analyze human interactions and experiences to better understand the key issues to solve and identify opportunities for innovation.

 Following the scientific method; once a question has been posed, a theory for its existence is then laid out.
 This is commonly known as a hypothesis.
 Designers also propose hypotheses and then go a step further to present potential solutions to the problem they are approaching.
 These concepts can range from simple solutions to wild ideas that have the potential to disrupt the current market space.